ecadlabs/taquito/docs/wallet_API.md

 ```

 Remember that some wallets may require an extra step in addition to the package installation.
-For example, TezBridge requires a plugin file, Temple must be used with an extension installed in the browser.
+For example, TezBridge (deprecated v13) requires a plugin file, Temple must be used with an extension installed in the browser.
 We will explain the requirements for the different wallets in detail in the sections below.

 ## Connecting the wallet